The Blinded: Bedtime Prayers and Pivotal Rockordings

-The band would then record 2005's Promo Demo and release it in early April 2005.
-The demo would catch the attention of U.S.-based upstart record label Pivotal Rockordings.
+The band recorded 2005's Promo Demo and released it in early April 2005.
+The demo caught the attention of U.S.-based record label Pivotal Rockordings.

 After signing with Pivotal Rockordings, Blinded Colony began recording their second full-length album, Bedtime Prayers, in the spring of 2006.
-The band chose once again to produce and record the album themselves at their home studio, SoundPalace.Bedtime Prayers, was warmly received by underground metal circles and was compared to the works of other established melodic death metal bands like In Flames and Soilwork.
+The band self-produced and recorded the album at their home studio, SoundPalace.Bedtime Prayers, was warmly received by underground metal circles and compared to the works of In Flames and Soilwork.
 A music video for the song "Once Bitten, Twice Shy" was made, but the proposed music video for the song "Heart" was cancelled.

-In 2007, Blinded Colony completed the 'Outcasts Over Europe' tour in support of Ektomorf and former Scarlet Records label-mates Kayser.
-They also shared the stage with notable acts such as former Pivotal Rockording label-mates Sonic Syndicate, and Dark Tranquillity.
+In 2007, Blinded Colony completed the 'Outcasts Over Europe' tour in support of Ektomorf and former Scarlet Records labelmates Kayser.
+They shared the stage with former Pivotal Rockording labelmates Sonic Syndicate and Dark Tranquillity.
 After touring, Blinded Colony took part in summer festivals for 2007.
-In late August 2007, it was announced that vocalist Johan Schuster and bassist Roy Erlandsson had been replaced by Denny Axelsson and Johan Olsson.
-The split was announced as "professional differences".
-After a quiet winter spent with the band writing new material, another replacement was announced, as Tobias Olsson moved from guitar to bass and the band added new guitarist Martin Bergman to fill the slot left by the switch.
-Although Pivotal Rockordings never released a press release about the departure of the band, they are currently unsigned and are writing new material for their third full-length studio album.
-It was announced in October 2008 that vocalist Denny Axelsson and the band had parted ways citing "professional differences" as the reason.
+In late August 2007, it was announced that vocalist Johan Schuster and bassist Roy Erlandsson had been replaced with Denny Axelsson and Johan Olsson.
+The reason for the split was cited to be "professional differences".
+After a winter spent writing new material, Tobias Olsson moved from guitar to bass and the band added guitarist Martin Bergman to fill the slot left by the switch.
+Although Pivotal Rockordings never released a press release about the departure of the band, they were unsigned and writing new material for their third full-length studio album.
+It was announced in October 2008 that vocalist Denny Axelsson and the band had parted ways citing "professional differences".

-In May–June 2010, Blinded Colony announced that they had found a replacement for Johan & Axelsson, and that there would from now on be two vocalists in Blinded Colony.
-The new vocalists are Linus and Joel.
+In May–June 2010, Blinded Colony announced that they had found a replacement for Johan and Axelsson, and that they would feature two vocalists, Linus and Joel.

 After releasing new songs, it was announced that Blinded Colony would change its name to The Blinded.
-This change was due to the idea that the band consisted of completely different members and therefore was not the same blinded colony.
+This change was due to the idea that the band consisted of different members and therefore was not the same blinded colony.